 All aboard the Steam Ship Sudan!
-Take a luxury cruise on the Nile and explore Egypt's ancient sites in style with expert guides on this ten-day adventure.
+Take a luxury cruise on the Nile and explore Egypt's ancient sites in style on this ten-day adventure hosted by Original Travel and the UK's leading Egyptophile, Anthony Sattin.

 Your journey starts with an early afternoon flight from London to Cairo, which takes around five hours.

-On arrival you'll be met by your driver for a private transfer to The Four Seasons Nile Plaza Cairo, your centrally-located home for the next two nights which overlooks the Nile.
+On arrival you'll be met by one of representatives who will have your visa for you, and help you through customs to meet your driver for a private transfer to The Four Seasons Nile Plaza Cairo, your centrally-located home for the next two nights which overlooks the Nile.

 Today is all about exploring Cairo and its fascinating history, culture and architecture.
 Take your time to discover this ancient metropolis that has attracted armies, archaeologists and artists across its 5,000-year history.

-Start with an early breakfast before you meet your guide in the hotel lobby then make your way to the incredible Pyramids of Giza for your private guided tour.
+Start with an early breakfast before you meet your guide in the hotel lobby then make your way to the incredible Pyramids of Giza for your private guided tour with expert local guides.

 Constructed on the orders of the Pharaohs over 4,000 years ago, these magnificent structures well deserve their place among the Seven Wonders of the World and today is your chance to roam around and see them for yourself.
 Venture inside for an alternative view, and make sure you head to the viewpoint to see the landscape of the city of Cairo laid out before you.

 You'll also have time to visit the mysterious Sphinx before making your way to the Grand Bazaar - or El Khalili - of Cairo.
-Your guide will lead you through the maze of stalls, giving you a glimpse into the local culture, before you stop for lunch.
+Your guide will lead you through the maze of stalls, giving you a glimpse into the local culture, before you stop for lunch and heading back to the hotel.

 Enjoy a final leisurely breakfast in Cairo before you take your transfer to the airport for your midday flight to Aswan, which takes an hour and 20 minutes.